pepaslabs/LearningRxSwift/lesson4.2_behaviorsubject/README.md

 **Note**: I have omitted the `Carthage` folder from the problem project, because it includes large binary files.
 In order to use the this project, you will need to run `carthage update --platform iOS`.

 ## Solution

-My solution is included in the [solution](solution) folder of this repo.

-**Note**: I have omitted the `Carthage` folder from the solution project, because it includes large binary files.
-In order to run the this project, you will need to run `carthage update --platform iOS`.

 ### Discussion: